veritrans/Veritrans-ios-sdk/MidtransKit/code_usage.md

 [MidtransCreditCardConfig disableTokenStorage:YES];
 ```
 Parameter `secure` is for enabling 3D secure transaction, but for 2-clicks, actually it's forced to `true` even if you set it to `false`.

-You cannot use `tokenStorage` feature for 2-Click, so disable it.
+You cannot use `tokenStorage` feature for 2-Click, so disable it and make sure that you're already setup your merchant server to support **save card**.
+You can see the documentation [here.](https://github.com/veritrans/veritrans-android/wiki/Implementation-for-Merchant-Server)

 #### 1-Click